Updated: Sep 15

 VARIETIES OF CORN

 The differences between the varieties lie in the kernel color (white, yellow, bicolor), ear size, and sweetness.
+Growing corn comes in many sizes and flavors.
+Below are some of my favorites for home gardeners.

 This type is flavorful, stress-tolerant, and vigorous.